marloncarvalho/darter/README.md

     class MyDarterAPI {
     }

 In the other hand, the header strategy searches the `Accept` header for the version.
-Notice that you must follow the a convention to create your Accept header.
+Notice that you must follow a convention to create this header.
 It must be something like `application/vnd.<vendor>.<version>+<format>`.
 We didn't invent it, it's in the RFC!
 Therefore, when you choose the Header strategy, you are forced to declare three more parameters to the `@Version` annotation: `vendor`, `version`, and `format`.

     @API(path: 'categories')
     @Version(version: 'v1', vendor: 'company', format: Format.JSON, using: Using.HEADER)